 Incorrect explanations can become a self fulfilling prophecies.
 For example the assertion that “I can’t do x”, can lead to avoiding that activity, and therefore never learning to do it.
 It is important to also test alternative explanations.
 For example, if we decide that Alex is just too tired, I might suggest “Let’s try this again after you have a good sleep”.
 If we decide he’s never done anything like this before, we might decide to try for another set period of time, or number of times before giving it a rest.

 These solutions and the next were inspired by the Penn Resiliency Program developed for a school setting (5, 6), but I have simplified it enough that I can imagine having the conversations with Alex in the not too distant future (Alex is 2 and a half now).
 If you are interested in working on these skills with your school-age child, The Optimistic Child by Martin Seligman provides scenarios, cartoons, and exercises to practice thinking more realistically.
-(This is an affiliate link – thank you!).
+(This is an – thank you!).

 Putting things in perspective